About the college

-There are normally over 150 graduates in residence, constituting about one third of the college’s student numbers.
+There are normally over 150 graduate students in the college, constituting about one third of the college’s student numbers.
 The college's graduate intake is international and covers a wide range of subjects.
 The Tutor for Graduates looks after the academic welfare of graduates and all students have an additional college advisor, usually with expertise in a field related to their research.

 To promote interaction between graduate students and fellows, seminars held jointly between the Middle Common Room (MCR) and Senior Common Room (SCR) take place twice a term.
 In recognition of the substantial support provided to students by University supervisors, the college hosts an annual supervisors’ dinner.